Table of Contents

-Upon completion of SPM or the equivalent, students desiring a nursing course will generally opt for a pre-university programme (A-Levels, STPM, AUSMAT etc.) or a direct Foundation in Science course before proceeding into a Degree in Nursing (Pre-Registration/Post-Registration).
+Upon completion of SPM or the equivalent, students who wish to study Nursing in Malaysia will generally opt for a pre-university programme (A-Levels, STPM, AUSMAT etc.).
+Or, they may choose a directly enter the Foundation in Science course before proceeding to a Degree in Nursing (Pre-Registration/Post-Registration).

-If you are interested in specialising in a specific field of nursing, you will then need to pursue your studies further to gain a Postgraduate certificate.
+However, if you are interested in specialising in a particular study, you may further study for a Postgraduate certificate.

 Foundation in Science

 Pre-U / Diploma in Nursing

 From RM 20,000

 SPM / O-Level: Minimum 5 credits, including Bahasa Melayu, Mathematics and a Science subject.

 Degree in Nursing (Post-Registration)